carbon-language/carbon-lang/README.md

 from C++.
 These barriers range from changes in the idiomatic design of software to performance overhead.

-Fundamentally, **we want a successor language** that is designed around interoperability with C++ and large-scale adoption and migration for existing C++ codebases and developers.
-A successor language for C++ specifically will
+Carbon is fundamentally **a successor language approach**, rather than an attempt to incrementally evolve C++.
+It is designed around interoperability with C++ as well as large-scale adoption and migration for existing C++ codebases and developers.
+A successor language for C++ specifically will require:
-require:

 -   **Performance matching C++**, an essential property for our developers.
 -   **Seamless, bidirectional interoperability with C++**, such that a library